JGCRI/pygcam/docs/source/config.rst

 which will print out a listing of files and their status.

 You can also specify a project to check that project's variables.
-For example, I can test the values set for project ``Paper1`` with the following command, shown with command output:
+For example, I can test the values set for project ``paper1`` with the following command, shown with command output:

   .. code-block:: bash

-     $ gt -P paper1 config -t
+     $ gt +P paper1 config -t

     OK: GCAM.SandboxRoot = /people/plev920/ws
     OK: GCAM.SandboxDir = /people/plev920/ws/paper1/